OpenNative/open-native/README.md

 });
 ```

-If you install a react-natie module & get errors in webpack, install `module:metro-react-native-babel-preset` via npm/yarn.
+If you install a react-natie module & get errors in webpack, install `metro-react-native-babel-preset` via npm/yarn.

 ```
-npm install module:metro-react-native-babel-preset
+npm install -D metro-react-native-babel-preset
 ```

 add the following preset to your webpack config.